-When I started learning about gate 26, that is definitely the visual that was coming to my mind.
-And, in all honesty, I noticed that a lot of the “standard” Human Design information seemed to only reiterate that “negative” image.
+When I started learning about gate 26, that is definitely the visual coming to my mind.
+And, in all honesty, I noticed that a lot of the “standard” Human Design information seemed only to reiterate that “negative” image.

 With each line I read (or heard), I noticed incredible amounts of resistance building up inside of me.

 As a business owner, I’ve learned to have a more empowered mindset about marketing and sales.
 Without sales and marketing, I don’t make money.
 And if I don’t make money, I can’t pay my mortgage, etc.

 So, it’s been critical for me to overcome my negative connotations with sales and develop it as a skill that I am confident in.

 I’ve come a long way with it, for sure, and by no means did I think I was done with my growth in this area.